 What’s more, project success hinges on cost management, as cost is the primary determining factor for the success or failure of the venture overall.

 Cost management is sometimes also known by its more specific sub-task names, like spend management, cost transparency and cost accounting.
-It is typically made up of four processes: resource planning, cost estimation, budgeting and cost control.
+It is typically made up of four steps: resource planning, cost estimation, budgeting and cost control.
+It’s strongly recommended that you use project planning software to assist you in the process of creating a cost management plan, as there will be many tasks, costs and resources to track.

 1. Resource Planning